jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 Design justice rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face

-Design justice is a framework for analysis of how design distributes benefits and burdges between various groups of people.
+Design justice is a framework for analysis of how design distributes benefits and bridges between various groups of people.

 Design (noun): A plan or scheme conceived in the mind and intended for subsequent execution; the preliminary conception of an idea that is to carried into effect by action; a project.
 (Oxford English Dictionary)